10 Tips to Spend Less on Gas

-for saving fuel, keeping our air cleaner and leaving more money in your wallet
+Save fuel, keep our air cleaner and leave more money in your wallet

 It sounds so obvious, but it is a golden rule that is all but ignored.
 Jackrabbit starts and the hard braking that ensues only reduces travel time by about four per cent (that’s just 21.2 minutes over a 7 hour trip).
 However, fuel consumption increases by 37%.
 Like-wise, obeying the speed limits pays big dividends.
 On the highway, every eight-kilometers-an-hour increase in speed over the 100-km/h limit ups fuel consumption by an average of 7%, which means that bumping your cruising speed to 120 km/h from 100 km/h increases fuel consumption by about 20%.

 The following is from Natural Resources Canada’s Idle-Free Zone website: If every driver of a light-duty-vehicle in Canada cut his or her idling time by just two minutes a day a simple task given the needless idling that goes on in a drive-through lineup fuel consumption in this great country would be reduced by 305,277,717 liters per year.
 It would also cut greenhouse gas emissions by 741,932 tonnes annually.
 So, what would you do with your share of the $305-million-plus in annual savings?

 PLAN YOUR TRIPS